-The technical competency requirement will use a grading system of "S" or "U." If the student does not complete the courses in the first semester, they will receive an "IP" (which WILL NOT rollover to an "F").
-The student who does not complete this competency will be automatically re-enrolled the following semester in the technical competency course.
+The technical competency requirement uses a grading system of "S" or "U." If a student does not pass the test in the first semester, s/he will receive an "IP" (which WILL NOT rollover to an "F") and will be automatically re-enrolled the following semester in the technical competency course.